Guide to Driving In Portugal

 There is a huge collection of speed limits enforced on Portugal’s roads.
 Drive around an urban area in the country and you must keep your speed at 50kmh or below, with this increasing to 90kmh on open roads and 120kmh on motorways.

-However, tow another vehicle – whether this be a caravan or a car that has broken down – and you will be restricted to doing 70kmh on open roads and 100kmh on motorways.
+However, tow another vehicle – whether this is a caravan or a car that has broken down – and you will be restricted to doing 70kmh on open roads and 100kmh on motorways.

 Meanwhile, the drink-drive limit is stricter than quite a few other countries across Europe.